 Straw Poll 1 – amended after long discussion

-WWhen an 11ax STA detects a valid OBSS PPDU it may discard the PPDU if the RXPWR of the received PPDU is below the OBSS_PD threshold and TBD conditions are met, noting that the OBSS_PD threshold is accompanied by a TXPWR value and a reduction in the TXPWR may be accompanied by an TBD increase in the OBSS_PD threshold value.
+WWhen an 11ax STA detects a valid OBSS PPDU it may terminate reception of the PPDU and reevaluate the medium condition if the RXPWR of the received PPDU is below the OBSS_PD threshold and TBD conditions are met, noting that the OBSS_PD threshold is accompanied by a TXPWR value and a change in the TXPWR shall be accompanied by an inverse TBD change in the OBSS_PD threshold value.
 Yes: 28 No: 11Abstain 25- fails

 After the straw poll, there was a request to bring this back after changing the wording offline because the text change did not satisfy all the people.